Table of contents

 Florida’s minimum wage is on the rise.
 This article tells you everything you need to know about minimum wage in the Sunshine State, and what you can do to prepare for any changes.

-The Florida minimum wage is recalculated each year on September 30 — based on the Consumer Price Index — and either remains steady or increases by a small amount.
+The Florida minimum wage is recalculated each year on September 30 and will increase through 2026.

 How should small business owners prepare for minimum wage and paid leave increases?